Kraft Azalea Park: Outside of the park

 There are local boat tours that routinely pass by the park.
 The Scenic Boat Tours, a well-established boat tour from downtown Winter Park, offers an 18-passenger trip passed the park, during which you can view the Exedra monument from the boat.

-Physical Location
+Location

 The park is located in a residential area with very limited parking.
 Entrance to the park is located on 1363 Alabama Drive in Winter Park, Florida.

-Bordering Lake Maitland, the park is illuminated by plants, flowers, and beautiful oak trees.
+Bordering Lake Maitland, the park is illuminated by plants, flowers, and beautiful cypress trees.
 Lake Maitland is the largest lake in the Winter Park Chain of Lakes.
 The Winter Park Chain of Lakes consists of six lakes: Lake Virginia, Lake Mizell, Lake Osceola, Lake Maitland, Lake Nina and Lake Minnehaha.
 Kraft Azalea Park is located near one of the many canals connecting this chain.
 In addition, the Rollins College is accessible from this chain of lakes and most visible from Lake Virginia.
 From the small dock, Dog Island, a popular spot for families can be seen.